-Headlamp Delay
+Headlight Delay

-To aid in your exit, your vehicle is equipped with a headlamp delay that will leave the headlamps on for 90 seconds.
-This delay is initiated when the ignition is turned OFF while the headlamp switch is ON, and then the headlamp switch is cycled OFF.
-Headlamp delay can be cancelled by either turning the headlamp switch ON then OFF, or by turning the ignition ON.
+To aid in your exit, your vehicle is equipped with a headlight delay that will leave the headlights on for 90 seconds.
+This delay is initiated when the ignition is turned OFF while the headlight switch is on, and then the headlight switch is cycled off.
+Headlight delay can be cancelled by either turning the headlight switch on then off, or by turning the ignition ON.